KPR-MAN/Adb-Helper/README.md

 You are free to Share and Adapt the code, provided you maintain Attribution and ShareAlike under the same license.

-See the [LICENSE](LICENSE) file (you should create this file containing the GPLv3 text) for full details, or visit [gnu.org](https://www.gnu.org/licenses/gpl-3.0.html).
+Visit the [gnu.org](https://www.gnu.org/licenses/gpl-3.0.html) for full details .

 ---